ethereum/ethereum-org/views/content/dao.md

 #### How it works

-A transaction that has been approved by all keys can be executed after ten minutes (this amount is configurable), and the amount of time it requires doubles every time for every 5% of members who don't vote (and quadruples if they activelly vote against).
+A transaction that has been approved by all keys can be executed after ten minutes (this amount is configurable), and the amount of time it requires doubles every time for every 5% of members who don't vote (and quadruples if they actively vote against).
 If it's a simple ether transaction, the transaction is executed as soon as a vote of support puts it under the required time, but a more complex transaction will require it to be manually executed with the correct bytecode.
 These are the default values, but this can be set differently when creating the contract:

 **Number of members approving transaction: Approximate time delay**

 * 100% approval:                                10 minutes (minimum default)
 * 90% approval:                                 40 minutes
-* 80%:                                          2h40
+* 80%:                                          2hr 40min
 * 50%:                                          about a week
 * 40%:                                          1 month
 * 30%:                                          4 months